PicnicSupermarket/error-prone-support/refaster-test-support/README.md

   `@BeforeTemplate` of the corresponding Refaster template.
 As a result, the output file must contain the same method with an updated expression, in accordance with the associated `@AfterTemplate`.
-- Such methods must not match any _other_ Refaster templates.
+- Such methods must not match any _other_ Refaster rules.

 An example directory structure for such a setup is as follows:
 ```